-Investment income decreased by \$0.1 million in 2013 primarily due to a reduction in patronage dividends.
+Investment income decreased by less than \$0.1 million in 2014 primarily due to a reduction in patronage dividends.

-Interest expense decreased by \$0.8 million in 2013 primarily due to reductions in debt outstanding at higher average interest rates.
+Interest expense decreased by \$0.3 million in 2014 primarily due to reductions in debt outstanding at higher average interest rates.

-Equity in earnings of affiliates in 2013 decreased by \$0.1 million primarily due to losses at some of our start up investments.
+Equity in earnings of affiliates in 2014 increased by \$0.4 million primarily due to the profitability of some of our start up investments.